 Microsoft Office Project 2007 provides a robust project management solution with a powerful combination of usability, power, and flexibility, allowing you to manage projects efficiently, collaboratively, and successfully.
 You can stay informed and control project work, schedules, and finances, keep project teams aligned, and be more productive through integration with familiar Microsoft Office system programs, extensive reporting, guided planning, and flexible tools.

 The Microsoft Office Enterprise Project Management (EPM) Solution streamlines the management and prioritization of projects and resources across your organization.
 The EPM Solution includes Microsoft Office Project Professional 2007, Microsoft Office Project Server 2007, and Microsoft Office Project Web Access.
 Important features of Microsoft Office Enterprise Project Management include:

 Progent's Microsoft-certified engineers can help you integrate Project with Project Server and with other Microsoft applications including SharePoint, Excel, Word, and PowerPoint.
 Progent's Cisco-certified CCIE engineers can help you build a fast and dependable network infrastructure to support your Microsoft Project environment and to allow authorized users to access Project files easily from local or remote desktop computers or smartphones.
 Progent's certified network security experts can help you define and enforce security policies that keep you Project information safe and allow you to comply with industry and regulatory standards.
 Progent can also provide custom webinar training to help individuals or groups manage and use Microsoft Project efficiently.

 Contact Progent for Microsoft Project and Microsoft Project Server Support

-If you are a skilled professional with demonstrated expertise in one or more of the applications promoted by the Experts Group, ask about how to team up with Progent by going to Progent's Experts Group.
+If you are a skilled specialist with proven expertise in any of the areas practiced by the Experts Group, find out about how to join Progent by visiting Join the Experts Group.